zalyoung/gitlab-handbook/content/handbook/engineering/development/sec/security-risk-management/srm-planning.md

 ### Refinement

-Issues in the `workflow::refinement` state are either assigned by EMs to individuals engineers for refinement, or are assigned randomly by the triage bot based on the [assign-refinement policy](https://gitlab.com/gitlab-org/quality/triage-ops/-/blob/master/policies/groups/gitlab-org/security-policies/assign-refinement.yml) ([Threat Insights policy](https://gitlab.com/gitlab-org/quality/triage-ops/-/blob/master/policies/groups/gitlab-org/threat-insights/assign-refinement.yml)).
-Note that [Epics are slightly different](#epic-engineering-dri).
+Issues in the `workflow::refinement` state are either assigned by EMs to individuals engineers for refinement.
 Engineers assigned to refine issues are encouraged to ask questions and push back on PM if issues lack the information and/or designs required for successful refinement and execution.

 We assign issues for refinement to ensure we have focus on the highest-priority items, as determined by Product Management.
 This is **not** an assignment to work on the issue.

 * Engineering output: Move issue into the `workflow::ready for dev` state and unassign themselves if they have completed refinement.
 Leave issue in `workflow::refinement` and assign the issue to their EM if for any reason refinement could not be completed.
-Confirm the issue has the appropriate [work type classification](/handbook/product/groups/product-analysis/engineering/dashboards/#work-type-classification).
+Confirm the issue has the appropriate [work type classification](/handbook/product/groups/product-analysis/engineering/dashboards/).

 ### Release Scope final & kickoff

 By the week prior to the completion of the current milestone, the scope of the next release is finalized by EMs and PMs.

 * EM output: `Deliverable` labels are applied to issues we are committing to deliver.
-It's up to the EM's discretion what issues receive this label which is used in the calculation of our [Say Do Ratio](/handbook/engineering/development/performance-indicators/#say-do-ratios).
+It's up to the EM's discretion what issues receive this label which is used in the calculation of our [Say Do Ratio](/handbook/engineering/development/performance-indicators/).
 Factors include: confidence that the issue will be completed in the milestone, completion of issues rolled over from the previous milestones, commitments with other groups or stakeholders.
 * EM output: Move issues that we are unlikely to deliver to the next iteration.
 * PM output: Issues with `Deliverable` labels in the `workflow::ready for dev` state have been confirmed to be in the correct priority order.